tsndr/cloudflare-worker-router/README.md

 # Cloudflare Workers Router

-Cloudflare Workers Router is a super lightweight router (2.30 KiB) with middleware support and **ZERO dependencies** for [Cloudflare Workers](https://workers.cloudflare.com/).
+Cloudflare Workers Router is a super lightweight router (1.3K gzipped) with middleware support and **ZERO dependencies** for [Cloudflare Workers](https://workers.cloudflare.com/).

 When I was trying out Cloudflare Workers I almost immediately noticed how fast it was compared to other serverless offerings.
 So I wanted to build a full-fledged API to see how it performs doing real work, but since I wasn't able to find a router that suited my needs I created my own.